 Note: Notices of conduct hearings will be communicated by email, and students are expected to regularly check their e-mail.

-For additional information regarding the conduct system, contact the associate dean and director of residential life or designee on the second floor of Calvin Ulrey at 260-982-5052.
+For additional information regarding the conduct system, contact the dean of student experience or their designee at 260-982-5052.

 Respondent's rights and responsibilities in conduct cases

 Respondent's rights in conduct cases include: